wilddeer/stickyfill/README.md

 ####`Stickyfill.kill()`

-Disable stiskies and erase `Stickyfill.elements`.
+Disable stickies and erase `Stickyfill.stickies`.

 ####`Stickyfill.init()`

-Attach event listeners and start watching for stickies in `Stickyfill.elements`.
+Attach event listeners and start watching for stickies in `Stickyfill.stickies`.

 ####`Stickyfill.stickies`

-Array of parameter objects for all added stickies.
+Array of parametric objects for all added stickies.